JenDevs/microservicefinal/README.md

 <pre>
+Build Docker Images:
 To build all service images at once, run the provided PowerShell script from the project root:
 .\build-images.ps1

+Start the Services
 After all images are built, go to the project root where docker-compose.yml is located and run: docker-compose up --build

 This will start all four services and connect them together.

 To test the system:

-1. Send a POST request to the login endpoint via the API Gateway:
+Send a POST request to the login endpoint via the API Gateway:
 POST http://localhost:8080/api/auth/login
 Content-Type: application/json